-It was very wise of Facebook to create a framework just for UI rendering, it is effortless, easy to get accustomed to and very useful.
+Facebook was wise to create a framework just for UI rendering, it is effortless, easy to get accustomed to and very useful.
 With UI part handled by React, I can concentrate on my application state with Redux.

 I like this bright separation in react +redux compared to angular, backbone which are full-blown web frameworks handling both UI and application state management.Though MVC is a perfect architecture pattern which is used in the backbone, Angular, I find the flow architecture by Facebook which is used by React, Redux, Relay, etc. much more comfortable, concise for client-side development.With React Native, developers can create UI components which can be used on all three primary mobile OS (Android, ios, windows).
 No need separate development for each OS which was typically developed in Java, Swift, and C#.
 Also, developers experienced in react can quickly get the hang of React native.

-React solves the problem of the view by creating a UI and a data layer on the View.
+React is easy to use for developers, so companies launch their product fast and are more productive.
+React.js framework revolutionizes the way frontend is handled.
+It solves the problem of the view by creating a UI and a data layer on the View.
 It the can connect with an API-like backend that uses routers and controllers and models to access data and perform backend logic.

 React embraces dominant UI paradigms like functional programming mixed with a little bit of OOP via component classes.
 Its API really is the purest JS approach amongst the ‘popular group’ of JS frameworks and libraries.
 This is mostly achieved through the in the near future use of JSX that empowers the full ability to encapsulate UI components as JS Objects.